The Hair of Her Head ~ A Short Story by Allen Kopp

 That evening the queen wore a magenta gown and her ruby jewels to complement her pink hair.
 On the arm of the king, who always managed to look like an unhappy frog in a powdered wig, she entered the dining salon where her court was assembled.
 As she and the king passed in their stately procession from one side of the enormous room to the other to take their places at table, all eyes were upon her.
 She heard gasps, whispers, exclamations, but the looks of envy and jealousy were the most gratifying to her.
 All the other ladies present looked like laundresses and milk maids beside their queen.

 They, the ladies of the court (and this included some of the men), were all delighted by the queen’s new coiffure.
 While they couldn’t run the risk of being seen as trying to better the queen, they were free to emulate her as much as was fitting.
-They could copy her coiffure as much as they wanted, but they had to be careful not to have hair at a higher elevation than the queen; this could result in incurring the disfavor of not only the queen, but also the king and their children.
+They could copy her coiffure if they so desired, but they had to be careful not to have hair higher than the queen; this could incur not only the disfavor of the queen but also of the king and the royal offspring.
 The queen was above all considerations of competitiveness.
 She was without peer.
 She was the queen.

 When the queen and all the ladies of the court had hair higher than about three feet, special accommodations had to be made.
 They had to sit on the floor in carriages because ceilings were just not high enough.
 A special section at the opera had to be designated for them because nobody ever wanted to sit behind them.
 Many of them had to sleep sitting up in a chair or flat on their backs on the floor, as they could no longer sleep in a bed with three-foot-high hair.
 These were all minor inconveniences, however, in light of what was to come.